 I’ve found that we can learn a lot if we pay attention to what other people have written.
-I enjoy gleaning through various marriage quotes.
+I enjoy gleaning through each marriage quote I find.
 It’s interesting to see what I can learn and apply to my life.
 I’m hoping you enjoy the same thing.

 So, what I decided to do for this blog is to find a quote or two that we use on our Marriage Missions Facebook page.
 I’ll expand a bit on it from there.
 (You can find many, many more in the Social Media topic of this web site.)
 The quote for today comes from counselor, David Clarke who sends E-mail Advice to those who ask for it.
 This is advice he sent on April 16, 2012, based on his book, Kiss Me Like You Mean It: